 DNS Monitoring provides an overview of DNS server performance to help you identify server-side and client-side DNS issues.
 By collecting and displaying flow-level DNS metrics, this page can be used to identify:

-If you are using the most recent version of the Agent, including on a host, DNS Monitoring metrics are collected automatically by the system probe with agent v7.23+ for Linux OS, and v7.28+ for Windows Server.
-Once installed, a ‘DNS’ tab is accessible in the Network Performance Monitoring product by default - no extra steps are necessary.
+Before you can begin to use DNS Monitoring, set up Network Performance Monitoring.
+Also ensure you are using the latest version of the Agent, or at least Agent v7.23+ for Linux OS, and v7.28+ for Windows Server.
+Once installed, a ‘DNS’ tab is accessible in the Network Performance Monitoring product.

-Are you looking for Network Performance Monitoring instead?
+Are you looking for Network Device Monitoring instead?
 See the NPM setup instructions.

 Use the source and destination search bars at the top of the page to query for dependencies between a client (source), which makes the DNS request, and a DNS server (destination), which responds to the DNS request.
 The destination port is automatically scoped to DNS port 53 so that all resulting dependencies match this (client → DNS server) format.